NimaBoscarino/rspec-notes/README.md

 https://github.com/NimaBoscarino/react-redux-boilerplate

+I stole Karl's notes!!

-Slides and notes available at [https://github.com/jensen/testing-notes/](https://github.com/jensen/testing-notes/)
+Karl's Slides and notes available at [https://github.com/jensen/testing-notes/](https://github.com/jensen/testing-notes/)

 We've brought up testing.
 Week one with JavaScript using [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/).
 We know that testing is an important part of software development.
 Why didn't we see more over the last seven weeks?